Electronic Case Reporting (eCR)

 FAQs

-While not mandated by California law, it is required for PI and MIPS Public Health and Clinical Data Exchange.
+• While currently not mandated by California law, it is required for PI and MIP electronic case measures and for Public Health and Clinical Data Exchange.

 You can begin onboarding by registering intent: Register Here.